Career Map: Dental Hygienist

 The practice of "dental hygiene” is defined in the Dental Hygiene Act, 1991, as: "… the assessment of teeth and adjacent tissues and treatment by preventive and therapeutic means and the provision of restorative and orthodontic procedures and services."

-The dental hygiene profession is regulated in the Province of Ontario by the College of Dental Hygienists of Ontario (CDHO), an organization that is responsible for regulating the practice of dental hygiene in the interest of the overall health and safety of the public.
-To practise dental hygiene in Ontario you must be registered with the CDHO is required, otherwise the practice is considered illegal.
-Only CDHO registrants with the appropriate certificate or registration can legally use the term "dental hygienist," or a variation or abbreviation of the term, in this province.
+The CDHO is responsible for regulating the practice of dental hygiene in the interest of the overall health and safety of the public.
+To practise dental hygiene in Ontario, a certificate of registration with the CDHO is required, otherwise the practice is considered illegal.
+Only CDHO registrants with the appropriate certificate of registration can legally use the term “dental hygienist”, or a variation or abbreviation of the term.

-- General – This category applies to those dental hygienists who meet the registration requirements and do not hold a specialty.
+- General – applies to those dental hygienists who meet the basic registration requirements; all registrants are initially registered in the General category.

-- Inactive – This is usually held by registrants who are taking some time away from practice; for example, a maternity leave.
-You cannot practise dental hygiene in Ontario while holding an inactive certificate of registration.
+- Inactive – is usually held by registrants who are taking some time away from practice.
+A CDHO registrant with an Inactive certificate of registration cannot practise dental hygiene in Ontario.

 - implement the dental hygiene process of care which includes conducting an initial dental hygiene assessment, planning treatment, implementing the plan and evaluating the treatment